 Many of the best blog sites contain these additional plugins to gather your audience to look at other blog posts you’ve written, be it your most recent or some that may be in a related category.
 Either or both of these plugins are a good addition to gathering more sign ups to your site.
 Unfortunately, there are not too many that are good at keeping your site clean from added bulk and rendering pitfalls.

-My strict and discerning demands in finding the right plugin here led me one more to countless numbers of WordPress blog recommendations (sad to say….almost all of them being shill reviews for their affiliate advertisers).
-The writers have no concern for the size of the plugin, nor its purity of coding and particularly, how the plugins thumbnail sizes may affect your blog performance!!
+My strict and discerning demands in finding the right plugin here led me one more to inumerable numbers of WordPress blog plugin recommendations (sad to say….almost all of them being shill reviews for their particular affiliate advertisers).
+The writers have no concern for the size of the plugin, nor its purity of coding and particularly, how the plugins may affect your blog performance!!

 So I diligently sorted through, scrutinized and quite painfully I might add, installed an overabundance of these plugins.
 This is one of a few which will definitely satisfy the above criteria; take my word!